drmacm/pdfiller/README.md

 PDFiller helps you create a simple static website based on your fillable PDF form.

 #### Problem description
 Imagine you have a fillable PDF form for which you want to create a nice-looking website.
 The website should contain an HTML form that represents the fields of your PDF form.
+After the visitor submits the HTML form, the PDF form should be automatically filled in based on the provided values, and the visitor should be offered to download the filled-in PDF form.

 There are various reasons why you may want to create such a website:
 - offering an improved design of the PDF form
 - providing additional explanations for some of the fields
 - making use of responsive design of the HTML form